Pizza is one of those foods that can make us all drool endlessly. One slice is nothing.

 - The Four Seasons

-After the visit of Queen Margherita in Naples, people started recognizing Pizza Margherita that was presented to the queen by the royal chef.
+After the visit of Queen Margherita to Naples, people started recognizing Pizza Margherita, which was presented to the queen by the royal chef.
 It was the first time pizza got exposure to the world as Pizza Margherita.
 It is mostly made up of San Marzano tomatoes and mozzarella.

 The rest of the variations under Neapolitan Pizza have almost the same ingredients with slight variations.
 Because of the small difference between the variations, they all fall under Neapolitan-style Pizza.

 Like Neapolitan Pizza, Sicilian Pizza has different types: